thomasehuang/iTrack/README.md

 Looking up opens the help menu, where you can see the current mode you are using.
 In the help menu, looking left or right will switch modes.

 All other commands are dependent on what mode you are in, and the functions of each command are described in the help menu.

+## Troubleshooting

+- We encountered some issue with Anaconda and Tkinter.
+Switching to Python 3 resolved the issue.